Brian Jack

-Brian Jack (born February 17, 1988) is an American political consultant and who served as White House Director of Political Affairs under President Donald Trump from 2019 to 2021.
-He is currently a senior advisor on Trump's 2024 presidential campaign.
+Brian Timothy Jack (born February 17, 1988) is an American politician and political advisor serving as the U.S. representative from Georgia's 3rd congressional district since 2025.

-During the 2016 Republican primary, Jack worked on Ben Carson's presidential campaign before joining Trump's campaign.
-After Trump was elected, Jack worked in the presidential transition of Donald Trump.

-Earlier in his career, Jack worked at the Republican National Committee (RNC) and the American Israel Public Affairs Committee (AIPAC).
+Born and raised in Georgia, Jack graduated from Pepperdine University in 2010.
+After working for the Republican National Committee and AIPAC, Jack joined the 2016 presidential campaign of Donald Trump.
+From 2019 to 2021, Jack served as White House Political Director in the first Trump administration.
+He later worked as a senior advisor on President Trump's 2024 campaign before his election to Congress.

 Education

 Born in Atlanta on February 17, 1988, Jack graduated from Woodward Academy in College Park, Georgia in 2006.
 In 2010, Jack graduated from Pepperdine University in Malibu, California.

-Career
+Early political career

 Jack worked at the Republican National Committee (RNC) and the American Israel Public Affairs Committee (AIPAC), a pro-Israel nonprofit organization.
 At AIPAC, Jack was a political analyst who liaised with candidates for Congress.